schwabos/dsp/05b-python_advanced.md

 ####Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

 >>
-Looking at the output, I assume there is a typo and 'is' should be 'of' for 'Assistant Progessor is Biostatistics'.
+Looking at the output, I assume there is a typo and 'is' should be 'of' for 'Assistant Professor is Biostatistics'.
 Therefore final count: {'Professor of Biostatistics': 13, 'Associate Professor of Biostatistics': 12, 'Assistant Professor of Biostatistics': 12}